 Ti presento Adelmo Fornaciari, in arte Zucchero.

-I introduce to you Adelmo Fornaciari, stage name Zucchero.
+I introduce to you Adelmo Fornaciari, whose stage name is Zucchero.

-If you want to describe something as artistic, you can use the adjective artistico.
+If you want to describe something as being artistic, you can use the adjective artistico.

 Dopo aver frequentato il liceo artistico, Mario è diventato direttore artistico del festival del cinema.

 After attending the arts high school, Mario became the artistic director for the cinema festival.